indilib/indi/README.md

 INDI core device drivers are shipped with INDI library by default.

-INDI 3rd party drivers are available in a [https://github.com/indilib/indi-3rdparty](dedicated 3rdparty repository) and maintained by their respective owners.
+INDI 3rd party drivers are available in a [dedicated 3rdparty repository](https://github.com/indilib/indi-3rdparty) and maintained by their respective owners.

 Learn more about INDI:
 + [Features](http://indilib.org/about/features.html)